#thesosblog contains affiliate links and may earn a small commission from qualifying purchases.

 Grove Collaborative worked hard to keep cleaning supplies in stock and delivered quickly this year.

 Through Grove Collaborative, I started using glass spray bottles and filling them with my own cleaners.
-Either purchased through Grove Collaborative , DIY solutions or Thieves cleaner from Young Living.
+Either purchased through Grove Collaborative or DIY solutions.

 Using a concentrate makes your money stretch further by eliminating the constant need to replenish your cleaners.
 This can really help during times when the cleaning supplies are low or gone at your local stores.